KNOW HOW THE ADVERTISING BUDGET FOR YOUR PVOD RELEASE GENERATES SALES IN REAL TIME.

 CAMPAIGN SUMMARY - KEY FINDINGS

-Targeting by behaviour is effective and can help expand the audience reach beyond interest-based or big-brand-following.
+Targeting by behavior is effective and can help expand the audience reach beyond interest-based or big-brand-following.

 Tracking sales in real-time in order to understand the Return On Investment is essential to a PVOD release: partnering with an aggregator such as ODMedia that can provide producers and distributors with that transparency is key.